2018 Wildlife Art Competition

 At the show, items may be placed up for sale to the general public.
 The MTA would be paid ten percent (10%) of the selling price.

 Michigan Taxidermist Association

-Please fill out this document & mail this form by March 1, 2017 (postmarked).
+Please fill out this document & mail or email this form to: